sroscoe2/CSCE156-Lab04/readme.md

 ### 3.1 Class Design & Inheritance

-You have been provided a partially completed program that parses a data file (in ) and creates instances of an .
-However, the class is empty.
+You have been provided a partially completed program that parses a data file (in `PayrollReport.java`) and creates `Employee` instances.
+However, the `Employee` class is empty.
 You will need to implement this class and any relevant subclass(es) to complete the program.

 -   Identify the different classes necessary to model each of the different types of employees in the problem statement.